Aboudoc/AU-proxies/README.md

 ## Usage

 This project demonstrates a basic proxy use case.
-It comes with 3 different proxy contracts, a test for the generic proxy contract, and a library from openZeppelin called StorageSlot using assembly code.
+It comes with 3 different proxy contracts, a test for proxy v2 contract, and a library from openZeppelin called StorageSlot using assembly code.

 For test purposes, get contract (ABI) Logic1 and Logic2 with proxy address